T

 Table Mountain Aerial Cableway

-Ascend to the summit of Table Mountain for breathtaking panoramic views of Cape Town, the Atlantic Ocean, and surrounding landscapes.
-The cable car ride itself offers a unique perspective as you rotate to see the unfolding scenery.
+Ascend to the summit of Table Mountain for breathtaking panoramic views of Cape Town, the ocean, and surrounding landscapes.
+The rotating cable car offers a 360-degree experience.
 It's a must-do for any visitor.

-• Wear comfortable shoes for walking around the summit.
+• Wear comfortable shoes for walking at the summit.

 2. Midday